Matterhorn-ADA/Matterhorn-ADA.github.io/index.md

 <p align="center">
 <iframe width="600" height="600" frameborder="0" scrolling="no" src="//plot.ly/~matterhorn_ada/12.embed"></iframe>
 </p>
 *The pie chart shows the importance of the features of the random forest model used to predict the tone of the articles.
-The most prevalent feature levels are as follows: Type of Event: [Kill, Protest, Arrest, Affect, Wound, Kidnap, Evacuation], Religion of the Actor: [Christianism, Muslim, Judaism, Buddhism], Human development index (of the country the event happened, defined by the [United Nations](http://hdr.undp.org/en/composite/HDI)): [Very High, High, Medium, Low]*
+The most prevalent feature levels are as follows: Type of Event: [Kill, Protest, Arrest, Affect, Wound, Kidnap, Evacuation], Religion of the Actor: [Christianism, Muslim, Judaism, Buddhism], Human development index (of the country the event happened, defined by the [United Nations](http://hdr.undp.org/en/composite/HDI)) as a function of the GDP, the health and the educational status of a country: [Very High, High, Medium, Low]*
 {: style="text-align: justify"}

 The type of event contributes the most towards the tone an article gets, and interestingly the country that reports the event is more informative than the actual country where the event happened.